Jay Gatsby: Fictional biography

 Soon after, Gatsby accompanied Daisy and her husband to Midtown Manhattan in New York City in the company of Carraway and Daisy's friend Jordan Baker.
 Tom borrowed Gatsby's yellow Rolls-Royce to drive into the city.
-He detoured to a filling station in the "valley of ashes", a sprawling refuse dump on Long Island.
+He detoured to a filling station in the "valley of ashes", a refuse dump on Long Island.
 The impoverished proprietor, George Wilson, voiced his concern that his wife Myrtle was having an affair with another man—unaware that Tom was the individual in question.

-At a hotel suite in the twenty-story Plaza Hotel, Tom confronted Gatsby over his ongoing affair with his wife in the presence of Daisy, Carraway, and Baker.
-Gatsby urged Daisy to disavow her love for Tom and to declare that she had only married Tom for his money.
+At a hotel suite in the twenty-story Plaza Hotel, Tom confronted Gatsby over his ongoing affair with his wife in the presence of Daisy, Nick, and Jordan.
+Gatsby urged Daisy to disavow her love for Tom and to declare that she married Tom for his money.
 Daisy asserted that she loved both Tom and Gatsby.
-Leaving the hotel, Daisy departed with Gatsby in his yellow Rolls-Royce while Tom departed in his car with Baker and Carraway.
+Leaving the hotel, Daisy departed with Gatsby in his yellow Rolls-Royce while Tom departed in his car with Jordan and Nick.

 While driving Gatsby's car on the return trip to East Egg, Daisy struck and killed—either intentionally or unintentionally—her husband's mistress Myrtle standing in the highway.
 At Daisy's house in East Egg, Gatsby assured Daisy he would take the blame if they were caught.
 The next day, Tom informed George that it was Gatsby's car that killed Myrtle.
 Visiting Gatsby's mansion, George killed Gatsby with a revolver while he was relaxing in his swimming pool and then committed suicide by shooting himself with the revolver.

 Despite the many flappers and sheiks who frequented Gatsby's lavish parties on a weekly basis, only one reveler referred to as "Owl-Eyes" attended Gatsby's funeral.
 Also present at the funeral were bond salesman Nick Carraway and Gatsby's father Henry C. Gatz, who stated his pride in his son's achievement as a self-made millionaire.

-Creation and conception

-After the publication and commercial success of his debut novel This Side of Paradise in 1920, F. Scott Fitzgerald and his wife Zelda Sayre relocated to a wealthy enclave on Long Island near New York City.
-Despite enjoying the exclusive Long Island milieu, Fitzgerald disapproved of the extravagant parties, and the wealthy persons he encountered often disappointed him.
-While striving to emulate the rich, he found their privileged lifestyle to be morally disquieting, and he felt repulsed by their careless indifference to less wealthy persons.
-Like Gatsby, Fitzgerald admired the rich, but he nonetheless harbored a deep resentment towards them.
-This recurrent theme is ascribable to Fitzgerald's life experiences in which he was "a poor boy in a rich town; a poor boy in a rich boy's school; a poor boy in a rich man's club at Princeton."
-He "sensed a corruption in the rich and mistrusted their might."
-Consequently, he became a vocal critic of America's leisure class and his works satirized their lives.